oelin/midjourney-client/README.md

 await midjourney('a painting of a ginger cat.', { width: 1024 })
 ```

 A complete list of supported parameters can be found [here](https://replicate.com/prompthero/openjourney/api#inputs).
+Check this for constraints on parameter values.

 ## Examples